Regulation of Investigatory Powers Act 2000: Identification of journalists' sources

-On 12 October 2014, the justice minister, Simon Hughes, confirmed on Sky News's Murnaghan programme that the UK government will reform RIPA to prevent the police using surveillance powers to discover journalists' sources.
+On 12 October 2014, the justice minister, Simon Hughes, confirmed on Sky News's Murnaghan programme that the UK government would reform RIPA to prevent the police using surveillance powers to discover journalists' sources.
 He said that the police's use of RIPA's powers had been "entirely inappropriate" and in future the authorisation of a judge would be needed for police forces to be given approval to access journalists' phone records in pursuit of a criminal investigation.
 The presumption would be that if a journalist was acting in the public interest, they would be protected, he added.
 Hughes further said that if the police made an application to a court he would assume a journalist would be informed that the authorities were seeking to access his phone records.
 More than 100,000 RIPA requests are made every year for access to communications data against targets including private citizens.
 It is not known how many have involved journalists' phones.